Finding My Alonetude

 I have come to think of my body as an archive.
 An archive, in the traditional sense, is a place where records are kept.
 It is where we store documents that matter, evidence of what has happened.
 My body is an archive of what institutions leave unnamed.

-The term somatic comes from the Greek soma, meaning “body.”
-When I speak of a somatic archive, I mean the way my body has recorded and stored my experiences of precarious labour.
+The term body-based comes from the Greek soma, meaning “body.”
+When I speak of what the body holds and remembers, I mean the way my body has recorded and stored my experiences of precarious labour.
 These records are held in my jaw, which clenches without my awareness.
 They are held in my shoulders, which rise toward my ears when I hear an email notification.
 They are held in my breath, which shallows in the presence of institutional authority.
 They are held in my sleep, which remains shallow and easily disrupted.

 These experiences passed through me without resolution, through me.
 They accumulated.
 They settled.
 They became part of how my nervous system operates.